 - Marybeth – A drop of the sea, bitter and beloved.

 - Uncle Sam – There are around 500 unique species of dragonfly in the United States and Canada alone.

 - Jeong – Love and devotion that grows stronger with time.
 Of Korean origin.

 - Magnus – Meaning great.
 Is there any surprise that Magnus Carlson became the best ever chess player if his name literally means “Great”?

-Unisex Names For Dragonflies
+Unisex Names For Dragonflies and damselflies

 Here are some male and female names that could be used for either sex of dragonfly:

 - Hummingbird – Hummingbirds are the large dragonflies of the avian world, don’t you think?

 - Hover – Dragonflies are such powerful and controlled fliers that they can even reproduce while hovering in mid-air!